 - Keep natural fingernails less than 1/4″ long

 - Monitor the volume of use for alcohol based hand rubs

 Sterile Gloving Technique for Cleanrooms

 Cleanroom gloves are worn for one of two reasons: to protect the wearer from exposure to dangerous or irritative substances, and to protect cleanroom products from contaminants introduced through operators, equipment, or airborne particles.
 Pharmaceutical manufacturers will generally require sterile gloves with cleanroom designated packaging.
-Standard surgical glove packaging generally use a polycellulose spunwoven fabric which generates a high count of particles when opened and handled.
-Cleanroom glove packaging features a polyethylene, easy open packaging which is washed with deionized water, assembled in a ISO Class 4 cleanroom, and then packaged for delivery in an ISO Class 5 Cleanroom.
+Standard surgical glove packaging generally uses a polycellulose spunwoven fabric which generates a high count of particles when opened and handled.
+Cleanroom glove packaging features a polyethylene, easy open packaging which is washed with deionized water, assembled in an ISO Class 4 cleanroom, and then packaged for delivery in an ISO Class 5 Cleanroom.

-- Wear jewelry, finger nail polish, or cosmetics.
+- Wear jewelry, fingernail polish, or cosmetics.

 - Do not wave gloved hands to speed drying after applying alcohol solution.

 - Never touch exposed skin with a gloved hand.

 Cleanroom gowning protocol differs depending on cleanroom class and application.
 In ISO Class 7 or ISO Class 8 cleanrooms, frocks are often acceptable.
 A cleanroom classified as ISO Class 5 or ISO Class 6 (or cleaner) requires cleanroom coveralls, along with hoods, gloves, and booties (shoe covers).
 For sterile processing, additional precaution is needed to assure that no sterile surfaces contact non-sterile surfaces during gowning, processing, or cleaning.

 - Before entering gowning room taking at least three small steps with each foot; remove dirty sticky mat layer if needed.